 Pregnancy, breastfeeding.

-Reception along with food does not affect the effectiveness.
+Taking with food does not affect effectiveness.

-Interaction with drugs
+Interactions with drugs

 There was no interaction with concomitantly taken antacids.